Grab this Best Summer Salad Recipe for a Picnic

 Picnic book with salad recipe for a picnic

-So, with my salad recipe chosen, I was ready to think about having a picnic.
+So, with my salad recipe chosen, I was ready to plan a picnic.

 Salads in a Jar: The Perfect Picnic Companion